Issue #1629: F-Droid does not respect the GNU free system distributions guidelines

 EDIT: moxie asked them to drop Signal, f-droid devs laughed at his reasoning but complied.

-#6 Updated by Denis 'GNUtoo' Carikli 11 months ago
+#6 Updated by Denis 'GNUtoo' Carikli about 1 year ago

 Oh, here's an update from F-Droid: